 Location: Valais Region

-Time: 9 to 12 hours
+Time: 2-5 hours

 Location: Jungfrau Region

 Difficulty: Easy to Moderate

 Location: Valais Region